HOW AN AIRPLANE FLIES?

 Wings

-While flying in an airplane, you must have observed how large the wings of an airplane are and how they are constructed.
+While flying in an airplane, you must have observed how large its wings are and how they are constructed.
 The work of the wings is to provide the lift force to lift the airplane into the air and make it fly.

-The wings generate most of the lift required by the airplane to hold it in the air.
-The airplane has to move through the air to enable the wings to generate the lift force.
-The air surrounding the airplane resists the forward movement of the airplane and this resistance force is called aerodynamic drag.
-Some airplanes have winglets on the tip of both wings for minimizing aerodynamic drag.
-The jet engines placed below the wings generate the thrust to overcome the drag.
+The wings generate most of the lift for the airplane to hold it in the air.
+It moves through the air to generate the lift.
+The air surrounding the airplane resists its forward movement.
+This resistance force is called aerodynamic drag.
+Some airplanes have winglets on wings to minimize aerodynamic drag.
+The jet engines generate the thrust to overcome the drag.

 The moving parts on the wings are discussed below and the pilot controls all these moving parts from the cockpit.

-Ailerons: Ailerons are the hinged parts located at the trailing end of the wing (rear side) and there is one on each wing.
-Ailerons help the pilot control the roll of the airplane and the pilot uses it for the side-to-side roll of the airplane.
+Ailerons are the hinged parts at the trailing end of the wing (rear side).
+There is one on each wing.
+Ailerons help the pilot control the roll of the airplane and the pilot uses it for its side-to-side roll.

-When the pilot turns to the left, the left aileron moves up (lift is reduced on the left wing) and the right aileron moves down (lift is increased on the right wing) and the result is the airplane rolls to the left and begins a turn.
+When the pilot turns to the left, the left aileron moves up (lift is reduced on the left wing) and the right aileron moves down (lift is increased on the right wing).
+The result is the airplane rolls to the left and begins a turn.

-When the pilot turns to the right, the right aileron moves up (lift is reduced on the right wing) and the left aileron moves down (lift is increased on the left wing) and the result is the airplane rolls to the right and begins a turn.
+When the pilot turns to the right, the right aileron moves up (lift is reduced on the right wing) and the left aileron moves down (lift is increased on the left wing).
+The result is the airplane rolls to the right and begins a turn.

 Flaps, slats, and spoilers:

-Flaps, slats, and spoilers are called the secondary control surfaces of an airplane and their function is to improve the performance characteristics of an airplane and aid in flying the airplane.
+Flaps, slats, and spoilers are called the secondary control surfaces of an airplane.
+Their function is to improve its performance characteristics and aid in flying it.
 Unlike the primary control surfaces, the secondary control surfaces are not mandatory for all airplanes.

-Spoilers: Airplanes are designed to minimize drag and increase fuel efficiency.
-An offshoot of this is that an airplane does not slow down immediately even at idle thrust and this is more so during descending.
+Airplanes are designed to minimize drag and increase fuel efficiency.
+An offshoot of this is that it does not slow down immediately even at idle thrust.
+This is more so during descending.

-Spoilers are the movable panels mounted on the top surface of the wing and when deployed, it will increase the drag and decrease the lift by distracting the flow of air above the wings.
+Spoilers are movable panels mounted on the top surface of the wing.
+When deployed, it will increase the drag and decrease the lift by distracting the airflow above the wings.

-Spoilers are deployed during the airplane’s descent and their function is to reduce the lift and allow the airplane to lose altitude (descend) without an increase in airspeed.
-Spoilers are also deployed during landing to reduce the speed of the airplane and they work against the flaps when the airplane is on the ground.
+Spoilers are deployed during the airplane’s descent.
+Their function is to reduce the lift and allow it to lose altitude (descend) without an increase in airspeed.
+Spoilers are also deployed during landing to reduce airplane speed and they work against the flaps when the airplane is on the ground.
 Spoilers can be deployed only upwards.

-When you are flying next time, take a window seat and watch how the different movable parts on the wings are manipulated during takeoff, leveled flight, turning, and landing.
+When flying next time, take a window seat and watch how the different movable parts on the wings are manipulated during takeoff, leveled flight, turning, and landing.

 The tail

-The tail of an airplane offers stability to the airplane and helps enhance the lift in combination with the wings.
+The tail of an airplane offers stability and helps enhance the lift in combination with the wings.

 The rudder pedals have two parts, the bottom part controls the rudder (and the nose wheel when on the ground) and the top part controls the brake (when on the ground).
 Each side of the pedal controls the respective side of the control viz. the top left pedal activates the left brakes and the top right pedal activates the right brakes.